Amegilla: Range and habitat

-Ecology and behavior
+Ecology and behaviour

 Several Amegilla species, specifically Amegilla nigritar and Amegilla zonata, pollinate the orchid species Phalaenopsis pulcherrima.
 Females are adept at buzz-pollination, and some species have proven or potential value as pollinators of greenhouse tomatoes.

-At a glance, they may be confused with honeybees.
+At a glance, they may be confused with honey bees.
 However, they do not produce harvestable honey or live in colonies.
-Amegilla bees also carry their pollen between hairs on the hind legs, whereas in honeybees the hind leg has a smooth, spoon-shaped area where pollen is collected.
+Amegilla bees also carry their pollen between hairs on the hind legs, whereas in honey bees the hind leg has a smooth, spoon-shaped area where pollen is collected.